parrais/parrais/README.md

 ## About Me

-- 🧑‍💻 I am an aspiring full-stack software developer, currently building my skills on a comprehensive JavaScript bootcamp with [Northcoders](https://www.northcoders.com/).
+- 🏫 I am an aspiring full-stack software developer, currently building my skills on a comprehensive JavaScript bootcamp with [Northcoders](https://www.northcoders.com/).
+- 🧑‍💻 From July 2025 I will be looking for a junior sofotware engineer role!

 ## My Coding Skills